lanl-ansi/GasPowerModels.jl/docs/src/math-model.md

 # The GasPowerModels Mathematical Model
 As GasPowerModels implements a variety of coupled gas grid network optimization problems, the implementation is the best reference for precise mathematical formulations.
-This section provides a mathematical specification for a prototypical coupled gas grid flow problem to provide an overview of the typical mathematical models in GasPowerModels.
+This section provides a mathematical specification for constraints and physics that couple electric power and natural gas and provides an overview of the typical mathematical models in
+GasPowerModels.

 ## Coupled Gas Electric Power Flow
 GasPowerModels implements a steady-state model of gas flow and power flow based on the implementations of gas flows in GasModels.jl and power flows in PowerModels.jl.